nickeubank/ds4humans/_build/html/_sources/30_questions/07_eda.md

 The third and final activity people call EDA is... everything one does with the data before they fit a statistical or machine learning model.
 This is the second major reason that I feel the very concept of EDA has had a pernicious influence on data science — it implicitly devalues anything done with data that doesn't entail a complicated model as "lesser" or "just a stop on the way towards the "real" analysis," when nothing could be further from the truth.

-This type of data analysis — looking at summary statistics, calculating distributions of variables, computing tabulations and cross-tabulations of different things to improve one's understand of the world — is categorically different from "learning the structure of your data," because it is inquiry in the service of better understanding the world, not the structure of your dataset.
+This type of data analysis — looking at summary statistics, calculating distributions of variables, computing tabulations and cross-tabulations of different things to improve one's understanding of the world — is categorically different from "learning the structure of your data," because it is inquiry in the service of better understanding the world, not the structure of your dataset.
 But it is *not* categorically different analyzing data using statistical models, not just because in many cases generating cross-tabulations or calculating group averages are essentially equivalent to using a statistical method like linear regression, but also because they are both examples of the same enterprise: attempting to answer questions about the world using data in the service of solving problems.

 And just as one cannot properly fit or tune a model without a clear sense of the question one is seeking to answer and how that answer is meant to be used, nor can one know what cross-tabulations to compute without having a sense of purpose to make clear what constitutes "meaningfulness."